trezor/trezor-firmware/legacy/README.md

 1. Install python-trezor: `pip install trezor` ([more info](https://github.com/trezor/python-trezor))
 2. `trezorctl firmware_update -f build/trezor-TAG.bin`

+*Note: if your device is on the latest bootloader version and you flash custom firmware then you may receive a hard fault warning when booting the firmware image. ([more info](https://github.com/trezor/trezor-firmware/issues/313))*

 ## Building for development

 If you want to build device firmware, make sure you have the